tixton/api-docs/README.md

 **META**

-The meta key is used to communicate extra information about the response to the developer.
-If all goes well, you'll only ever see a code key with value 200.
-On the meta key also include pagination key.
-The pagination key is used to provided a convenient way to access more data in any request for sequential data.
-Simply call the url in the ```next``` parameter and we'll respond with the next set of data.
+The meta is used to communicate information about the response to the developer.
+Successful API call contains meta code '200' and message 'OK'.

+For GET request that may return large set of data, meta includes pagination object.
+You can use the URL in ```links.next``` or ```links.prev``` for a convenient way to navigate through the sequence of data.

 ```html
 {